-- O.21 The SA of the Core Strategy Preferred Options has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
+- 0.22 The SA of the Core Strategy Submission Document has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
 The SA has found that the emerging Rochford LDF will make a significant contribution to sustainability in the District, with a particularly strong focus on meeting housing and community needs, enhancing accessibility and protecting the Districts natural environment.
-The key negative effects identified relate to increased housing and employment development and the expansion of Southend Airport.
-Whilst it is recognised that these actions have been determined at a higher policy level (i.e the East of England Plan), the SA has sought to make further recommendations to assist Council in mitigating the negative effects and enhancing the positive opportunities of this development for Rochford District. - 0.22 This SA report, alongside consultation responses received, will be used to inform the preparation of policies in the Core Strategy Submission Document.
-Any significant changes made to the document will be subject to further SA, and a Revised SA Report will be published alongside the Core Strategy Submission Document.
+The key negative effects identified relate to increased housing and employment development and the expansion of London Southend Airport.
+Whilst it is recognised that these actions have been determined at a higher policy level (i.e. the East of England Plan), the SA has sought to make further recommendations to assist Council in mitigating the negative effects and enhancing the positive opportunities of this development for Rochford District.
+These recommendations have been considered by Council in the preparation of the current Submission document. - 0.23 This SA report, alongside consultation responses received will form part of the evidence base during the Examination of the Core Strategy and will accompany the adopted DPD when it is published.
+If any further significant changes are made to the plan the SA Report will be updated accordingly.